 After four hours in the forest, it was nice to sit back with an icy lime juice and watch the people go by.

 MacRitchie Reservoir TreeTop Walk

-Hours of operation: 9 – 5 daily, closed Monday except public holidays
+Hours of operation: 9 – 5 daily, closed Monday except on public holidays

-Getting there: To get to the TreeTop Walk you will need to take a 2.5km (45 minute to 1 hour walk) trail from the car park at Venus Drive or a 4.5km (1.5-2 hour) trail from the MacRitchie Reservoir Park.
+Getting there: To get to the TreeTop Walk you will need to take a 2.5km (45 minutes to 1-hour walk) trail from the car park at Venus Drive or a 4.5km (1.5-2 hour) trail from the MacRitchie Reservoir Park.
 These numbers are for one-way, so remember to double it for returning (9km return will take 3-4 hours).